The Coarse Geometric $\ell^p$-Novikov Conjecture for Subspaces of Non-positively Curved Manifolds

 \section{An $\ell^p$ coarse Mayer-Vietoris principle}

 In this section, we present an $\ell^p$ coarse Mayer-Vietoris principle similar to the argument in \cite{HRY}.

-\begin{defn}[\cite{HRY}] Let $X$ be a proper metric space, and let $A$ and $B$ be closed subspace with $X=A\cup B$.
-We say that $(A,B)$ is a $w$-excisive couple, or that $X=A\cup B$ is a $w$-excisive decomposition, if for each $R>0$ there is some $S>0$ such that
+\begin{defn}[\cite{HRY}] Let $X$ be a proper metric space, and let $A$ and $B$ be closed subspaces with $X=A\cup B$.
+We say that $(A,B)$ is an $\omega$-excisive pair, or that $X=A\cup B$ is an $\omega$-excisive decomposition, if for each $R>0$ there is some $S>0$ such that